SuperOfficeDocs/superoffice-docs/docs/admin/user-preferences/index.md

 These pages describe the user-preferences used in SuperOffice.

 > [!NOTE]
-> Many of these preferences control important system functions, and changing the values or adding a new preference value may cause the SuperOffice application or specific functionality (like travel or area management) to stop working. **Be very careful when changing these preferences.**
+> Many of these preferences control important system functions, and changing the values or adding a new preference value may cause the SuperOffice application or specific functionality (like Travel or Area management) to stop working. **Be very careful when changing these preferences.**

 Preferences are stored in the `UserPreference` table in the database.